msupply-foundation/msupply_docs/content/mobile/introduction/msupply_mobile_demo.md

 # Using the module

 Once setup is complete, you'll end up with a mobile navigation screen that looks like this:

 ![Custom invoices button on Navigator](/mobile/introduction/images/use_module.png)

 ## Vaccination module

-The vaccination module only works after when you have stock.
-So, to see how the Vaccination module works, you must carry out a stock take to add some stock.
+The vaccination module only works after you have stock.
+So, to see how the Vaccination module works, you must carry out a stocktake to add some stock.

   * Click on **Stocktake**